dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 hydropower.
 This data is pulled from observations of water temperature (Wheeler et al., 2021, Appendix 1).

-### (iv) Suitability of native, endangered fish of the Grand Canyon
+### (iv) Suitability for native, endangered fish of the Grand Canyon

 As release water temperature rises, the native fish of the Grand Canyon become more susceptible to competition and prey by introduced non-native fish.
 Table 7 shows the breakpoints of temperature suitability for native fish (Wheeler et al., 2021, Appendix 1).

+### (iv) Suitability for tailwater trout

+The tailwater trout are an introduced species, require colder water, and live in the Colorado River reach from Glen Canyon Dam to Lee Ferry (and possibly below).
+Table 7 shows the breakpoints of temperature suitability for tailwater trout (Wheeler et al., 2021, Appendix 1).

-Box 2 shows an example with 13.8 maf of combined storage to assign 65% of that storage to lake Powell.
+Box 2 shows an example of the impacts of 13.8 maf of combined storage if assign 65% of that storage to lake Powell.

 ![](media/e4d47644b056c99b716ce3ffffc9f0c6.png)